httptoolkit/mockttp/README.md

 hit the wire, and how your whole stack will handle the response, not just the function calls you think you'll make.

-HTTP integration testing is a mess, and HTTP Server Mock is here to make it better.
+HTTP integration testing is a mess, and Mockttp is here to make it better.

 _This is all still in early development, not quite complete or stable, and subject to change!_

 ## Er, what?

 Ok, let's summarize.
-HTTP server mock lets you:
+Mockttp lets you:

 * Write **easy, fast & reliable node.js & browser HTTP integration tests**
 * Fake server responses and verify requests made by your code